 b.
 Stockholders' Meetings [New § 611.110]

 We received 22 comments, including the FCC, on System associations' holding annual director elections and allowing for the use of online meetings as part of the annual meeting process.
 Many of these commenters expressed dismay at having to have one large meeting each year instead of individual and localized customer appreciation meetings.
 Several commenters also stated that institutions should remain free to determine the meeting process.
 An association commented that it had stopped holding annual meetings 12 years ago, instead using localized customer appreciation gatherings, which have resulted in significant increases in stockholder participation and attendance.
 Still another association stated that it has scaled down its annual meeting and redirected the cost savings in separate customer appreciation events.
 One commenter remarked that annual meetings are not practical, nor reliable, for generating stockholder involvement.
 Another commenter expressed concern that annual meetings are viewed as the only or best means of stockholder participation in institution business.
 Still another stated that one annual meeting, versus multiple local meetings, is difficult to schedule in a fair manner given the variety of agricultural production timelines involved.
 Other commenters remarked on the growing territorial sizes and difficulties presented in holding a single annual meeting.
-One commenter stated that even using regional meetings does not address timeframes or improve stockholder participation.
+One commenter stated that even using regional meetings does Start Printed Page 18729not address timeframes or improve stockholder participation.

 The provision that associations hold annual meetings of stockholders comes from section 4.15 of the Act, which provides that each association “shall elect a nominating committee by vote of the stockholders at the annual meeting to serve for the following year.”
 In addition, we are seeking to recognize, within the general election procedures, § 611.1123(a)(3) of our merger regulations.
 Under § 611.1123(a)(3), the governance plan for a continuing association must provide for the election of at least one director at each annual meeting held subsequent to the date of merger.
 Incorporating this requirement into general election provisions facilitates compliance as most associations have merged under this rule and therefore have annual meetings and director elections.